osmium-org/libdogma/README.md

   42 squads each, bonuses will be applied anyway.
 (Same goes if you have a character with no skills as fleet commander.)
 Whether this is a bug or a feature, you decide.

-* Area effects (like wormhole effects) are not supported yet.

 Credits
 -------